EBellache/HLD-JAX/README.md

 ## **Contributions**
 See `CONTRIBUTIONS.md` for details on how to contribute to the project.
 We welcome insights from physics, materials science, and biology experts to expand the reach of HLD-JAX!

 🚀 **HLD-JAX is a unified computational framework for understanding self-organizing structures in physics, materials, and biology.
-Let’s redefine holographic memory states together!**
+We aspire thanks to it to explore new horizons and uncharted territories in hologaphic memory**